Find a Qualified Attorney Near You

 Understanding the different types of water damage that your neighboring property can cause is crucial in determining liability.
 Each type of water damage has distinct legal recourse and may require a different resolution.

+Surface water liability depends on the circumstances.
 In general, a neighbor is not responsible for the damages to your property caused by water naturally flowing to your land.
-For instance, rainwater and other land conditions.
+Rainwater and other land conditions may be natural.

-However, if your neighbor's landscaping or alteration to their property causes more water to run onto your own property than would naturally occur, you may have some recourse.
+However, your neighbor’s landscaping or alteration to their property could affect the elevation or drainage.
+Their changes might cause more water to run onto your own property than would naturally occur.
+You may have some recourse in this case.

 Different rules of law may impose liability on your neighbor.
 Before you take action, it is important to talk to an experienced real estate attorney.
 They can help you review the regulations in your state and determine your options.